seruva19/kubin/DOCS.md

 Depending of your computing power, you may try turn on/off specific flags until optimal VRAM/speed ratio will be met.
 Note that these optimizations are implemented only for 2.2 model, and not applicable to earlier models (2.0 and 2.1) or Kandinsky 3.* (which has its own optimizations, read section above).

+#### Kandinsky 3.x

-Regarding Kandinsky 3.* requirements, please refer to the information provided earlier.
+Please refer to the information provided [earlier](https://github.com/seruva19/kubin/blob/main/DOCS.md#kandinsky-3).

+#### Kandinsky 4.0

+All optimizations required to fit pipeline into 24Gb VRAM are turned on by default.
+Options to use K4.0 on 16Gb (and, possibly, 12Gb) cards are currently under research.

 ### FlashAttention